chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 Note that the server does compute and send confirmV as defined in {{Section 3.4 of SPAKE2PLUS}}
 since it can do so within the structure of the TLS 1.3 handshake and the client MUST verify it.
+If verification of confirmV fails, clients SHOULD abort the handshake with a "decrypt_error" alert.
 The client and server do not additionally compute or verify confirmP as described in {{Section 3.4 of SPAKE2PLUS}}.
 See {{spake2plus-sec}} for more information about the safety of this approach.